nickdimwill/polvolsec/README.md

 # Political volunteer security training

-### Primary
+### Basics
 * [ ] Use password on all computers.
-* [ ] Use passcode on phone.
-DO NOT use face or fingerprint or voice lock.
+* [ ] Use passcode/lock screen on phone.
-* [ ] Two-factor authentication on email/Twitter/Facebook.
-To log in on a new device, you will be texted or called with a code to verify your identity, or use an authenticator app to verify who you are.
+* [ ] Use two-factor authentication on any accounts.
 * [ ] Keep software and OS up to date.
 Security flaws are found and fixed all the time.
 * [ ] Do not ever use the same password across different systems.
 If one account gets compromised, you can assume they all are.
 * [ ] Do not use repeated password patterns (e.g. gmail: horse1, facebook: horse2, twitter: horse3).
 If one account gets compromised, you can assume they all are.

-### Secondary
+### More
+* [ ] Use Google Chrome for your internet browser.
+* [ ] For two-factor authentication, it's preferable to use an authentictor app like Google Authenticator or Authy.
 * [ ] Avoid plain text messages (SMS/iMessage/etc).
 They are NOT encrypted.
 Recommended: phone call, video chat, Signal, Telegram.
-* [ ] Use Google Chrome for your internet browser.
 * [ ] Treat "private" communication on Twitter/Facebook/Slack as if it were public.
 Otherwise, avoid using as a private messenger.
 * [ ] Don't allow 3rd-party apps to have access to your email.
 * [ ] Use a dedicated email address for political work vs personal life.